PdxCodeGuild/class_osprey/0 Intro/01 Course Overview.md

 ## Submitting Lab Solutions

-Students will submit lab solutions by using `commit` and `push` to a repository and creating a link in the `README.md` to them.
+Students will submit lab solutions by using `commit` and `push` to a repository.

 ## Healthy Habits